-You can search this page by pressing CTRL+F (Windows) or CMD+F (Mac).
+Search to find a topic by pressing CTRL+F (Windows) or CMD+F (macOS).

-Note: This is a living document which is updated regularly based on current support questions or service issues.
+Note: This is a living document that gets updated regularly based on current support questions or service issues.

 General Service Questions